 In a medium cooking bowl, mashed all the ingredients except egg, take some mixture and turn it into oval balls, heat the oil, put the ball mixture into egg, and fry it till brown.

-P.S It is important to fry the potato before you make the mixture, it keeps the solid mixture while you frying it.
+P.S It is important to deep-fry the potato before you make the mixture, it keeps the solid mixture while you frying it.

 Since i love eat good food, i found that bakwan in west java version is more delicious than the other one.